springfall2008/batpred/docs/config-yml-settings.md

 - **template** - Initially set to True, this is used to stop Predbat from operating until you have finished configuring your apps.yaml.
 Once you have made all other required changes to apps.yaml this line should be deleted or commented out.
 - **notify_devices** - A list of device names to notify when Predbat sends a notification.
 The default is just 'notify' which contacts all mobile devices
- **days_previous** - A list (one entry per line) of the number of days of historical house load to be used to predict your future daily load.<BR>
+- **days_previous** - A list (one entry per line) of the number of days of historical house load to be used to predict your future daily load.<BR>
-It's recommended that you set this with sufficient days' history so that 'unusual' load activity (e.g. saving sessions, "big washing day", etc) get averaged out.<BR>
+It's recommended that you set days_previous so Predbat uses sufficient days' history so that 'unusual' load activity (e.g. saving sessions, "big washing day", etc) get averaged out.<BR>
 Typical settings could be 1, 7 or 7, 14, or 2, 3, 4, 5, 6, 7, 8.<BR>
-Do keep in mind that Home Assistant only keeps 10 days history by default, so might need to increase the number of days history kept in HA before its purged by adding the following to /homeassistant/configuration.yaml:
+Do keep in mind that Home Assistant only keeps 10 days history by default, so you might need to increase the number of days history kept in HA before its purged by editing and adding the following to the /homeassistant/configuration.yaml configuration file and restarting Home Assistant afterwards:

 ```yaml
     recorder:
       purge_keep_days: 14
 ```

 - **days_previous_weight** - A list (one entry per line) of weightings to be applied to each of the days in days_previous.
-Default value is 1, all history days are equally weighted.
+Default value is 1, that all history days are equally weighted.
 - **forecast_hours** - the number of hours to that Predbat will forecast ahead, 48 is the suggested amount, although other values can be used such as 30 or 36 if you have a small battery and thus don't need to forecast 2 days ahead.